 Canada - Kenya Relations

 Canada and Kenya have an excellent relationship founded on a range of shared interests, and are committed to strengthening collaboration, including on poverty reduction, sustainable economic growth, the empowerment of women and girls, supporting refugees, and regional security and stability.
+In 2019, Canada and Kenya held the first meeting of the Binational Commission, created to strengthen collaboration across a range of shared interests.

 Canadian funding for humanitarian assistance in Kenya is based on need, and includes support for UN agencies, the Red Cross Movement, and non-governmental organizations to meet the needs of Kenyans affected by chronic drought and food insecurity, as well as the large populations of Somali and South Sudanese refugees living in the country.